SHOULDER DISEASE

 New pain block could reduce opioid use after shoulder surgery

-Symptom relief Recruiting nowThis study compares two types of nerve blocks to manage pain after arthroscopic shoulder surgery.
-One is a standard block near the neck, and the other is a newer block placed on the upper back.
-Researchers will measure how much pain medication patients need and their pain scores.…
+Symptom relief Recruiting nowThis study compares two types of nerve blocks for pain after arthroscopic shoulder surgery.
+One is a standard block near the neck, and the other is a newer block in the upper back.
+Researchers will measure how much pain medicine patients need and their pain scores.
+The goal is to…

 Matched conditions: SHOULDER DISEASE